 What is Past Life Regression and how does it work?
 For full details click here, where you can also listen to a free 20 minute guided relaxation meditation to gain an insight into how a session with Diane would feel.
 Meantime, you are most welcome to download our free Past Lives Clues Workbook, which will help you begin to join the dots.

-The Prisoner’s Stone and Culloden Woods on the Culloden Trail – take the journey that Jamie Fraser and his men took in Outlander from Culloden House towards the Battlefield, through what is now the stunningly beautiful Culloden Woods.
+The Prisoner’s Stone and Culloden Woods on the Culloden Trail – take the journey that the Jacobite Officers took from Culloden House towards the battlefield in 1746, through what is now the stunningly beautiful Culloden Woods.
 See the famous Prisoner’s stone.
-Seventeen Jacobites were taken, wounded, at the close of the Battle of Culloden and confined in the dungeon of Culloden House.
-They were kept there for three days, and then put into two carts and conveyed to the Prisoner’s Stone; against which they were placed and shot.
-One account by Alexander Bain Sage, a son of one of the men who carted the prisoners to the stone said one man, named Fraser survived and managed to crawl away and escape.
+Seventeen wounded Jacobites were confined in the dungeon of Culloden House after the battle.
+They were kept there for three days, then put into two carts and taken to the Prisoner’s Stone, against which they were placed and shot.
+One account by Alexander Bain Sage, a son of one of the men who carted the prisoners to the stone said one man, named Fraser, survived and managed to crawl away and escape.

 Clootie Well, Culloden Woods – visit the natural spring well, a sight of ancient pilgrimage, where the soldiers washed and tended to their wounds after the fateful battle.
 If you wish to tie a Clootie to one of the surrounding trees during your visit, then do remember to bring a rag with you.
 Although there is more than one Clootie Well in the area, we think this is likely to be the Well Diana Gabaldon refers to in ‘Drums Of Autumn’.
 After our walk through the Culloden Trail, we’ll head back to our base in Culloden for tea/coffee and cake (which is included).

-Inverness – we will take you a walking tour through the history of Inverness to visit the oldest buildings, those that were here during Jamie Fraser’s time.
-Although the Well outside Claire Randall’s hotel is not there now, we will take you to the actual place where the Well used to stand, show you where her hotel room would have been back then and where the ghost was seen by Jack Randall.
-We’ll also be visiting the oldest public house in Inverness, which is adjacent to where the well once stood.
+Inverness – we will take you a walking tour through the history of Inverness to visit the oldest buildings, those that were here during the 1745 Rebellion.
+Although the fountain outside Mrs Baird’s Guest House does not stand in Inverness now, it once did, and we will take you to that place, and show you where the ghost would have been seen by Jack Randall.
+We’ll also be visiting the oldest public house in Inverness, which is adjacent to where the fountain once stood.
 This pub is known to be haunted.
 Put it this way, while we were speaking to the Landlord about our tour, the hanging lights directly above us began fizzling and flickering… we have quite a few stories to share with you!

 Inverness Castle – formerly known as Fort George, was blown up in 1746 during the last stage of the Jacobite Risings by the army of Bonnie Prince Charlie to prevent it falling into the hands of the government troops.
 The Castle then lay in ruins until 1836 when the South part was rebuilt as a Court House.
 The Northern part was then built in 1846 and served as a jail until 1903.
 You are free to visit the Castle viewpoint too, which has recently opened to the public, where you will see magnificent 360 degree views over the city.
 In order to reach the viewpoint, you’ll walk through the prison cell which was used specifically to hold the rich and wealthy prisoners.
 There is a £5 admission fee to those wishing to visit the Castle viewpoint.